Home » Best Forex Brokers in April 2026 » No Dealing Desk Forex Brokers

 • What trading styles are NDD brokers suitable for?

-Brokers without dealing desk intervention offer faster order execution that renders them ideal for high-frequency traders and scalpers entering and exiting multiple trades per day.
+Brokers without dealing desk intervention offer faster order execution that renders them suitable for high-frequency traders and scalpers entering and exiting multiple trades per day.
 Active traders generally gravitate toward brokers using the ECN model due to their lower overall trading costs.